Last Updated on December 3, 2021 by Danny

 Parts of a Drum kit

-The layout and setup of a drummer’s stage will usually contain drums in three parts
+The layout and setup of a drummer’s stage will usually contain drums in three parts.
+Read full details about parts of a drum set.

-- The Drums: The bass (or kick) drum, the toms, and the snare drum.
+- The Drums: The bass (or kick) drum, the floor toms, rack toms, and the snare drum.

 - The Cymbals: the crash cymbal, the ride cymbal, and the hi-hats.

-- The Hardware Which is essentially everything else that makes your kit work – the throne (chair), The cymbal stands, and the pedals (used for playing the bass drum and hi-hats).
+- The Drum Hardware Which is essentially everything else that makes your kit work – the throne (chair), The cymbal stands, snare drum stand, drum key, and the bass pedal (used for playing the bass drum and hi-hats).

 The most popular drum kit comprises a boomy bass drum, a floor tom, two mounted toms, and a snare drum.
 This is known as a 5 piece drum kit.